oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 }
 ```

-The ptype command can also be used to identify the type of Java
+The ptype command can also be used to identify the static type of a Java
 data value.
 The current example session is for a simple hello world
 program.
 Main method `Hello.main` is passed a single parameter
 `args` whose Java type is `String[]`.
 If the debugger is stopped at